cedricvanrompay/blog/content/extended-gcd.md

 The answer is no.
 If B is greater than A,
-the dividing A by B will give:
+then dividing A by B will give:

     A = 0*B + A